davidmfinol/davidmfinol.github.io/index.md

-# David Finol's Personal Website
+# Welcome to David Finol's Personal Website!

 Welcome to my website!